What is Symlink?

 What Happens When the Linked File is Deleted?

-To prevent issues related to danglink symlinks, especially in scripts or automated systems, it’s good practice to check that a symlink’s target exits before accessing it.
+To prevent issues related to dangling symlinks, especially in scripts or automated systems, it’s good practice to check that a symlink’s target exists before accessing it.

 How to Check the Existing Symlinks?